Yandex Cloud

 Using Terraform

-1. Create a Managed Service for YDB database named ydb1 in any suitable configuration.
+1. Create a Managed Service for YDB database named ydb1 with your preferred configuration.

-2. Create a Managed Service for ClickHouse® cluster in any suitable configuration with publicly available hosts and the following settings:
+2. Create a Managed Service for ClickHouse® cluster with publicly accessible hosts and the following settings:

 • DB name: db1.